dezordi/Virseqimprover/README.md

 # Web server

-Researchers are welcome to use the tool easily through our web server (http://virchecker.cs.vt.edu/virseqimprover).
+Researchers are welcome to use the tool easily through our [web server](http://virchecker.cs.vt.edu/virseqimprover).

 # Conda installation